CSharpDude/daves-digital-garden/src/site/notes/Sessions/Session 3 - Rhudaur's Eye.md

 ![Blade of Arahel.png|200](/img/user/zz_assetts/Blade%20of%20Arahel.png)

-Galamdir was able to identify these as Orcs coming from Mount Gram due to the crude mountain insignia on their shields and their equipment.
+Amdiriel was able to identify these as Orcs coming from Mount Gram due to the crude mountain insignia on their shields and their equipment.
 Would they return?
 Likely given the camp they left.

 We headed back towards Carlson's house, determined to find his wife and other children.
 After searching for a short while I found two sets of tracks.
 One led to the forest, the other nearby.